Always From Scratch

 Why this Recipe

-When I first attempted to recreate saltimbocca when I was learning to cook, I ended up with spicy chicken saltimbocca.
+When I first attempted to recreate chicken saltimbocca, I ended up with a Spicy Chicken with Prosciutto and Cheese.
 Definitely not the classic saltimbocca that I remembered.
-Still a classic in my mind though.
+But still a classic in my mind, though, as a learning experience of course.

-Saltimbocca has always been one of my favorite chicken/veal dishes although Chicken Piccata is a close second.
-This dish is so delicately cooked with the perfect sauce.
-It's delicious and with a little patience it's not too difficult to make.
+Saltimbocca has always been one of my favorite chicken/veal dishes, although Chicken Piccata is a close second.
+This dish is delicately cooked with the perfect white wine butter sauce.
+It's delicious, and with a little patience, it's not too difficult to make.

 Ingredient Notes and Substitutions